 - Subtitle fetching could be better, even with Open Subtitles and sources enabled I wish it would fetch more subtitles.
 About half of my movies are able to get subtitles.

 Previously, I ran Plex Media Server in a jail on FreeNAS 11.2 U7 with direct access to the media storage.
-Now, the way I have Jellyfin setup is a Debian 10 virtual machine with NFS storage attached from my NAS.
+Now, the way I have Jellyfin setup is a Debian 10 virtual machine with NFS storage attached from my FreeNAS server.
 The virtual machine has 2 cores and 4 GB of RAM allocated.

 Overall, I am happy with the change and the benefits are good for my uses.